 Another Latin American friend prefers keeping a glass of water behind her door, to absorb bad spirits.
 Lewis knows that even Asian Christians go to church but also keep fruit/incense offerings (at home and in their businesses) for Buddhas--to bring prosperity and ward off evil.
 Many people of all faiths strongly believe in feng shui (as do I).
 Many modern Catholic Italians are wary of "the evil eye", keep loaves of bread right-side-up (since bread is the symbol of Christ) to maintain good luck, have older relatives who esteem witchdoctors, believe in good omens, and say incantations when New Moons appear.

-Things being the way the are, some well-arranged and well-performed music (done with "heart") might bring the Word into understanding through invigorated and opened hearts.
-Just a thought.
+Things being the way they are, some well-arranged and well-performed music (done with "heart") might bring the Word into understanding through invigorated and opened minds.

 No comments: